 The first oncology appointment is often the most difficult one, which is why we highly recommend that you take a relative or friend with you as a support partner.
 Not only will they be there to provide emotional support, they can listen and help take notes on all the information you will be receiving.
 For more information about your first visit with a Rocky Mountain Cancer Centers oncologist, visit our web page for New Patients.

 After Breast Cancer Treatment

 Following breast cancer treatment, your doctors will want to monitor you closely.
 It’s very important to go to all of your follow-up appointments.
 These visits give your doctor an opportunity to address your questions and concerns, look for treatment-related side effects, and discuss other follow-up treatments that may be necessary, such as hormone therapy or reconstructive surgery.
 Remember to bring your notebook (or another documentation method) and a support partner to as many visits as possible.

 Feeling confident about your breast cancer diagnosis is extremely important, which is why many patients choose to get a second opinion before beginning a specific treatment plan.
 At Rocky Mountain Cancer Centers, our physicians provide many second opinions on both breast cancer diagnosis and treatment options.
 Many insurance companies will cover a second opinion assessment, but it is still a good idea to contact your insurance provider for verification of coverage.

 Through this difficult time, the physicians at Rocky Mountain Cancer Centers are here to help you every step of the way, including providing you with a binder with more helpful tips and what to expect during their breast cancer journey.
 There are also various community resources that may help you too.

-Rocky Mountain Cancer Centers has several convenient locations scattered across the state of Colorado.
+Rocky Mountain Cancer Centers has several convenient locations scattered across the state of Colorado, including Colorado Springs, Boulder, and the Denver areas.
 Please contact us today to request an appointment.